 Volunteering as a family?
 All youth under the age 18 need written parental consent to participate in volunteer activities.
 All youth under the age 14 must be accompanied by a parent or guardian.
 You can find the consent form here.

 If you have any general questions regarding volunteering, please email email@example.com.

 Are you a college-aged individual?
 Check out our Collegiate Volunteer Program.

-Not sure where you want to volunteer?
+Interested in volunteering before or during EAA AirVenture Oshkosh?
 EAA’s Volunteer Center is the perfect place for you to start!
-The Volunteer Center is the place to look for volunteer opportunities during AirVenture Oshkosh.
+They are currently recruiting volunteers for a variety of volunteer opportunities!
 All you need to do is stop by and they will help match you with the perfect opportunity.
-The Volunteer Center is a small building in Camp Scholler located on Schaick Ave across from the parking lot of the red barn camp store.
+The Volunteer Center is a small building in Camp Scholler located on Schaick Ave across from the parking lot of the Red Barn Camp Store.